PovedaAqui/cybertraceai-ops/README.md

    # Edit .env with your settings if needed
    ```

-5. Run CyberTrace:
+5. Run CybertraceAI:
    ```bash
    chainlit run chainlit_app.py
    ```

 ## Usage

-Once configured, you can start interacting with CyberTrace using natural language commands.
+Once configured, you can start interacting with CybertraceAI using natural language commands.
 The system will securely prompt for device credentials on first use and cache them for the session.

 ### Example Commands:
 ```bash